 Fairness means no incomprehensible one-sided contracts drafted by expensive lawyers.
-Terms and conditions must be written in plain English and they should apply equally to a customer and a company.
+Terms and conditions must be written in plain language and they should apply equally to a customer and a company.

 Respect means companies should treat their customers as they would want to be treated.
 There’s no excuse for bad service, even when customers receive a discount.

-Honesty means customers should never take advantage of a company, even when the business is unethical or avaricious.
+Honesty means customers should never take advantage of a company, even when the business is unethical or greedy.
 They have an obligation to educate themselves to the best of their ability before they buy.

 Fairness means giving the system a chance before complaining.
-We believe that by working within the system, responsible consumers can ask for and receive a just and fair resolution to any service problem.
+We believe that by working within the system, responsible consumers can ask for and receive a just resolution to any service problem.

 Respect means treating employees as they would want to be treated.
 Selfish and entitled consumers poison the marketplace, driving up prices and tempting companies to adopt customer-hostile policies.

 Here’s a short list of what we’re fighting for.

 Treating customers with dignity and respect.
 Companies should treat their customers as they would want to be treated — with kindness, respect and dignity.
 And that should be reciprocated with respect and loyalty by their customers.
 Programs that attempt to manipulate this natural relationship between companies and customers, such as loyalty programs, hurt everyone in the long term.